Q: My customer asked me to research his title. Is this a service I can or should provide?

 Q: I’m a sales associate, and I want to incorporate for tax purposes.
 I want to incorporate as “World’s Best Realtor LLC.”
 Is that OK?

-A: No. Pursuant to Section 475.161, Florida Statutes, a sales associate may incorporate as a PA (Professional Corporation), an LLC (Limited Liability Company) or a PLLC (Professional Limited Liability Company) for the purpose of having commission paid to the appropriate corporation.
-The PA, LLC or PLLC may be incorporated only under the sales associate’s legal name as registered with the Department of Business and Professional Regulation.
+A: No. Pursuant to Section 475.161, Florida Statutes, a sales associate may incorporate as a PA (Professional Corporation), an LLC (Limited Liability Company) or a PL (Professional Limited Liability Company) for the purpose of having commission paid to the appropriate corporation.
+The PA, LLC or PL may be incorporated only under the sales associate’s legal name as registered with the Department of Business and Professional Regulation.
 For example: John Johnson, PA.

 Q: As a broker, what do I need to retain in my office files?